zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/integration.md

 1. Locate the form in the Builder preview.
 1. Input a message in the Textarea and press the Submit button.

 Congrats!
 If all went well, you should see a modal greeting you.
+If you don't, load the preset from [Quick Setup](#quick-setup) and try to spot the mistake.

 ---

 ## Quick Setup

-We strongly recommend you to follow through the [Create Form Area](#create-a-form-area) guide from the ground up, but if you are already familiar with the process or looking for a Quick Setup, [load](https://yootheme.com/support/yootheme-pro/joomla/layout-library#download-and-upload-layouts) in the layout one of the following presets.
+We strongly recommend you to follow through the [Create Form Area](#create-a-form-area) guide, but if you are already familiar with the process or looking for a Quick Setup, [load](https://yootheme.com/support/yootheme-pro/joomla/layout-library#download-and-upload-layouts) one of the following presets directly into a layout.

 {% quick-links %}